Chi-square simulation of the CIR process and the Heston model: Introduction

-There are also numerous approximation methods based on the corresponding Fokker--Planck partial differential equation.
-These can take the form of Fourier transform methods---see Carr and Madan~\cite{CM}, Kahl and J\"ackel~\cite{KJ2} or Fang and Oosterlee~\cite{FO1,FO2} for example---or some involve direct discretization of the Fokker--Planck equation.
+There are also numerous approximation methods based on the corresponding Kolmogorov or Fokker--Planck partial differential equation.
+These can take the form of Fourier transform methods---see Carr and Madan~\cite{CM}, Kahl and J\"ackel~\cite{KJ2} or Fang and Oosterlee~\cite{FO1,FO2} for example---or some involve direct discretization of the Kolmogorov equation---see in 't Hout and Foulon~\cite{Karel} and Haentjens and in 't Hout~\cite{HHW_karel}.

-We focus on the challenge of the attainable zero boundary case and in particular on the case when $\nu\ll~1$, typical of FX markets and long-dated interest rate markets as remarked in Andersen~\cite{An}.
-The method we propose follows the lead of Andersen~\cite{An}.
-It is based on efficiently simulating the known non-central $\chi_\nu^2(\lambda)$ transition density for the volatility required for each timestep of Andersen's integration method for the Heston model.
-More precisely, we suggest an \emph{exact simulation} method for the non-central $\chi_\nu^2(\lambda)$ density as follows.
+We focus on the challenge of the attainable zero boundary case and in particular on the case when $\nu\ll\,1$, typical of FX markets and long-dated interest rate markets as remarked in Andersen~\cite{An}, and also observed in credit risk, see Brigo and Chourdakis~\cite{BC}.
+(Using the additivity property of the chi-square distribution $\chi^2_{\nu+k} = \chi^2_\nu +\chi^2_k$, the results can be straightforwardly extended to all parameter regimes.)
+The method we propose follows the lead of Andersen~\cite{An}, we approximate the integrated variance process $\int V_\tau\,\mathrm{d}\tau$ by a trapezoidal rule.
+For the simulation of the non-central $\chi_\nu^2(\lambda)$ transition density of the CIR process that is used to model the variance process required for each timestep of this integration method, we suggest two new methods that rely on the following representation.
 A non-central $\chi_\nu^2(\lambda)$ random variable can be generated from a central $\chi_{2N+\nu}^2$ random variable with $N$ chosen from a Poisson distribution with mean $\lambda/2$.
-Further, a $\chi_{2N+\nu}^2$ random variable can be generated from the sum of squares of $2N$ independent standard Normal random variables and an independent central $\chi_{\nu}^2$ random variable.
+Further, a $\chi_{2N+\nu}^2$ random variable can be generated from the sum of squares of $2N$ independent standard Normal random variables (more efficiently sampled as the sum of the logarithm of $N$ uniform random variables) and an independent central $\chi_{\nu}^2$ random variable.
 So the question we now face is how can we efficiently simulate a central $\chi_{\nu}^2$ random variable, especially for $\nu<1$?
 Suppose that $\nu$ is rational and expressed in the form $\nu=p/q$ with $p$ and $q$ natural numbers.
-We show that a central $\chi_{\nu}^2$ random variable can be generated from the sum of the $2q$th power of $p$ independent random variables chosen from a generalized Gaussian distribution $\text{N}(0,1,2q)$, where a $\text{N}(0,1,q)$ distribution has density
+We show that a central $\chi_{\nu}^2$ random variable can be generated from the sum of the $2q$th power of $p$ independent random variables chosen from a generalized Gaussian distribution $\text{N}(0,1,2q)$.